rangsimanketkaew/learning-to-smell/README.md

 ## My neural network

-My neural network is designed with feedforward neural network using Keras/TensorFlow backend.
-The features (descriptors) that I used to train a model is Morgan fingerprint and structural properties such as functional groups, number of benzene rings, van der Waals volume, etc.
+My neural network is designed with feedforward neural network using Keras/TensorFlow library.
+The features (descriptors) that I used for training models are the Morgan fingerprint and structural properties of molecule such as functional groups, number of benzene rings, van der Waals volume, etc.

 ## Source code structures